NYU-Molecular-Pathology/Methylation/README.md

 `smb://research-cifs.nyumc.org/Research/snudem01lab/snudem01labspace`<br />
 `smb://shares-cifs.nyumc.org/apps/acc_pathology/molecular`<br />

+## Install and run the pipeline

 ---

-## Install and run the pipeline

-Next run the [LoadInstall_new.R](https://github.com/NYU-Molecular-Pathology/Methylation/blob/8b32e9a3c90ebf6b568a6c6582a020f6729867ef/LoadInstall_new.R) to install all package dependencies and the pipeline.
+Run [LoadInstall_new.R](https://github.com/NYU-Molecular-Pathology/Methylation/blob/8b32e9a3c90ebf6b568a6c6582a020f6729867ef/LoadInstall_new.R) to install all package dependencies and the pipeline on a new system.
+This script is also called when running the pipeline.

 ## Start a Run in Terminal

-If you want to run the pipeline AFTER installation from your terminal, simply execute two lines:<br />
+To run the pipeline from your terminal, simply execute the following command:
-`cd /Volumes/CBioinformatics/jonathan/Rprojects/Clinical_Methylation/`<br />
-`Rscript --verbose methylExpress.R '12456789abcdefghijklmnop''MR21-099' NULL`<br />
+`wget -L https://raw.githubusercontent.com/NYU-Molecular-Pathology/Methylation/main/methylExpress.R && Rscript --verbose methylExpress.R '12456789abcdefghijklmnop''MR21-099' NULL`<br />

-Here you will call the system Rscript to run methylExpress.R with the arguments in order:<br />
+There are two system Rscript to run methylExpress.R with the arguments in order:<br />

 `arg[1]` is the token for the API call<br />
 `arg[2]` is the RunID which if NULL runs the latest Clinical Worksheet<br />
 `arg[3]` is the selectRds parameter which is to prioritize samples being run<br />

 Alternatively, you can source then run the github script:

-`wget -L https://raw.githubusercontent.com/NYU-Molecular-Pathology/Methylation/main/methylExpress.R && Rscript --verbose methylExpress.R '12456789abcdefghijklmnop''MR21-099' NULL`<br />